 Nikon D2Xs vs D3S

-The Nikon D2Xs and the Nikon D3S are two professional cameras that were announced, respectively, in June 2006 and October 2009.
+The Nikon D2Xs and the Nikon D3S are two professional cameras that were officially introduced, respectively, in June 2006 and October 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D2Xs) and a full frame (D3S) sensor.
 The D2Xs has a resolution of 12.2 megapixels, whereas the D3S provides 12.1 MP.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Nikon D2Xs||Nikon D3S|

 |Nikon F mount lenses||Nikon F mount lenses|

 |12.2 MP, APS-C Sensor||12.1 MP, Full Frame Sensor|

 |no Video||720/24p Video|

 |5 shutter flaps per second||11 shutter flaps per second|

 |3800 shots per battery charge||4200 shots per battery charge|